MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/speed/get-started.md

 Looks like that last change caused a massive jump in performance!

 > [!NOTE]
 > This section provided a rather brief introduction to the Performance panel.
-To learn more about how to analyze page performance, see [Performance features reference](../evaluate-performance/reference.md).
+To learn more about how to analyze page performance, see [Performance features reference (Performance tool, Rendering tool)](../evaluate-performance/reference.md).

 #### Doing less main thread work in the real world